djelia-org/djelia-python-sdk/README.md

 # Djelia Python Client

-A simple Python client for the Djelia API, providing language services for Bambara and other African languages.
+Python client for the Djelia API, providing language services for Bambara .

 ## Installation